developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/camera/index.md

 High-resolution settings are not recommended for low-memory devices.
 Image previews on tablet devices might appear stretched or shrunken.

 ###Devices lacking support
-Due to platform limitations, this API is not available on the following Zebra Technologies devices:
+The Camera API is not supported from Enterprise Browser apps on the following Zebra Technologies devices:

 * Workabout Pro 4
 * Omnii XT15